 Oral sex is just one way to give or receive pleasure, so why are there so many opinions, feelings, and stereotypes surrounding the topic?
 Because we’re human, of course.
 And humans and sex have a complex relationship, to say the least!

 You may have noticed that we don’t mind talking about sex at Bespoke Surgical.
 We believe that the more you know, the safer and better your experience will be!
 Which made us a bit curious: with such a contested topic such as oral sex, where do the opinions of Americans lie?
-We decided to conduct an original survey in order to find out.
+How common is oral sex?
+How often do couples have oral sex?
+We decided to conduct an original survey in order to find out what oral sex statistics in the United States look like.

-First, we wanted to know how much of our respondents’ sex lives are revolved around oral sex.
+First, we wanted to know how much of our respondents’ sex lives are revolved around oral sex and what percentage of couples do oral.
 As it turns out, the average person performs oral sex 5.32 times per month and receives 5.2 times per month.
 When we break it down by categories such as sexuality or gender, though, things get a little more interesting.

 For example, lesbian women receive oral sex the most out of any category, at 8.86 times per month.
 Women in general, however, receive oral sex the least, at 4.85 times per month.
 When it comes to performing oral sex, bisexual people perform the most, at 6.77 times per month.

-Next, we decided to ask our respondents about what the actual act of oral sex looks like for them, all the way from the act itself to when they or their partner finishes.
-Below are three pie charts that display our results.
+Now that we’ve answered how often do couples have oral sex, we decided to ask our respondents about what the actual act of oral sex looks like for them, all the way from the act itself to when they or their partner finishes.
+Below are three pie charts that display our results for these oral sex statistics.

 When it comes to performing oral sex, there is potentially a lot involved.
 Our respondents reported that when giving oral sex, 66% will play their partner’s other body parts.
 11.8% will masturbate themselves, and 13.3% will do nothing besides the act itself.
 To each their own, of course!